zot/textcraft/html/README.md

 Example:
   @if me.x == 1 @then say one; @if true @then say derp @end @elseif me.x == 2 @then say two @else say other

 @info                                                                 --  List important information
 @link loc1 link1 link2 loc2                                           --  create links between two things
 @loud                                                                 --  enable all output for this command
 @move thing location                                                  --  Move a thing
 @mute                                                                 --  temporarily silence all output commands that are not yours
+@output contextThing "FORMAT" arg... @event actor EVENT arg...
-@output contextThing "FORMAT" arg... @event actor EVENT arg...  --  Output text to the user and/or others using a format string on contextThing if the format is for others, @output will issue a descripton using information after @event actor can change output depending on who receives it
+@output contextThing "FORMAT" arg... @event actor false EVENT arg...  --  Output text to the user and/or others using a format string on contextThing if the format is for others, @output will issue a descripton using information after @event actor can change output depending on who receives it.
+  Adding false before EVENT indicates that the event failed.
 @quiet                                                                --  disable all output for this command
 @remove thing property thing2                                         --  Remove thing2 from the list in property
 @reproto thing proto                                                  --  Change the prototype of a thing
 @say "words..." arg...                                                --  Formatted say
 @setNum thing property number
 @setBigint thing property bigint
 @setBool thing property boolean
 @set thing property value                                             --  Set one of these properties on a thing: prototype   -- see the @info command article     -- the article for a thing's name name        -- the thing's fullName (the name will be set to the first word)